What is a Preservation, and when would I use it?

-You can give your preservation a name and then proceed to the next screen.
+First give your preservation a name and then proceed to the next screen to continue.

 You may also choose to preserve all identities within the sources by selecting "Everyone".

-You can also upload a CSV file with email addresses of the users you would like to collect.
+You can also upload a CSV file with the email addresses of the users you would like to collect.
 A loader will now appear to give you feedback as to the progress of your upload and generate badges for both matching and non-matching email addresses.

 If you upload an identity that does not exist, it will appear with a red x and require you to clear it before enabled the create button.